OpenRailAssociation/netzgrafik-editor-frontend/documentation/CREATE_TRAINRUN.md

 A - B - C ---- (missing section) ---- E - F - G

 The trainrun section between C and E is missing here.
-However, these gaps can also occur if a partial cancelation is made for a train run.
+However, these gaps can also occur if a partial cancelation is made for a trainrun.

 ![image](https://github.com/user-attachments/assets/5d1ef657-e421-41ff-ae57-622eee82f295)
 _Graphical timetable._